The Next Big Thing

-Thabani Tshuma was born and raised in Zimbabwe, and has been living abroad for the greater part of the last decade.
-His work is deeply influenced by the myriad challenges faced by the diaspora, expatriates, and immigrants, simultaneously addressing awareness around mental health, addiction, and generational trauma.
+Thabani Tshuma is Zimbabwean born and raised, living abroad for the greater part of the last decade.
+His work is influenced by the myriad identity challenges of the diaspora, expatriates and immigrants, while also addressing awareness around addiction, mental health and generational trauma.

 The Next Big Thing takes place every month at the Moat and is a cherished Melbourne institution.
 It's the place to be if you want to hear great emerging writers read from new and adventurous work.